 There is lots and lots and lots of good stuff to tell you about our trip, but I will wait until we are home and I can typewithmorethanonefinger.
 Tap, tap, tap.
 Just know that we are up to our ears in the good life right now, breathing through a snorkel and loving each other.

 To bring us all back to earth, here is a post I wrote for Live4 that's just been published while I'm away:

 I enjoyed writing this piece immensely.
 To be honest, whenever I write for another site, I just write it as if it was for my blog.
 It's much less scary that way.
 Commenting over there is not friendly, so it would be so fab if you could pop back here and tell me your favourite book to read aloud with the kids.
 We are always after new ones!

 Miss my blog and miss you!
 I know it's a bit odd, but I really, really do.
 I think waxing lyrical about how much my 'readers' mean to me would be even more pretentious than breaking out in French that I don't understand.
 But it's tempting.

 What's the hands-down fave children's book at your place?

-There's me, my 3 Tsunamis (Maxi-Taxi 9, Cappers 7, The Badoo (twenty)5) and my everlovin' man.
+There's me, my 3 Tsunamis (Maxi-Taxi 9, Cappers 8, The Badoo (twenty)5) and my everlovin' man.
 I'm rather opinionated, but I like to be kind.
-I work as the Editor at Kidspot's Village Voices and other freelancey lancing writing jobs.
-I don't get to blog as much as I used to.
+I work as the Editor at Kidspot's Village Voices and various other writing jobs.
+I'm a committed over-scheduler, over-organiser and over-complainer.
 There's a little bit more about me here.